SECE-BATCH-2022-2026/day-1-software-requirement-specification-document-it-team15/README.md

  User Classes and Characteristics

-2.1 User Classes
+User Classes and Responsibilities

-Real Estate Agents:

-- Post property listings.
+Administrator

+Responsibilities:
-- Manage agent profiles and contact information.
+- Manage user accounts and permissions.
-- Respond to client inquiries.

-Clients:

-- Inquire about properties.
+- Configure system settings and preferences.
+- Monitor system activities and generate reports.
-- View property details and image galleries.
+- Perform system maintenance and updates.

- 2.2 Characteristics

-Real Estate Agents:
+Real Estate Agent

+Responsibilities:
+- List and manage available houses and lands.
+- Update property details, prices, and availability.
+- Communicate with potential buyers or renters.
-- Authorized access to post and manage property listings.
+- Track and manage property inquiries and transactions.

+Buyer/Renter

+Responsibilities:
+- Search and browse available houses and lands.
+- View property details, images, and specifications.
+- Express interest, submit inquiries, or schedule visits.
-- Secure access to personal profiles and contact information.
+- Manage personal preferences and saved searches.
-- Ability to view and respond to client inquiries.
-Clients:

-- Ability to submit property inquiries.
+Property Owner

+ Responsibilities:
+- List properties for sale or rent.
-- Access to property details and image galleries.
+- Update property information and pricing.
+- Communicate with potential buyers or renters.
+- Track and manage property transactions.

 Operating Environment
  2.3 Hardware Requirements